disjukr/pypy-tutorial-ko/tutorial.rst

 first statement in the loop gets the instruction to execute, and then a compound if statement decides how to execute that instruction.

-The implementation of [ and ] is left out here, but they should change the program counter to the value of the matching bracket.
+The implementation of [ and ] are left out here, but they should change the program counter to the value of the matching bracket.
 (The pc then gets incremented, so the condition is evaluated once when entering a loop, and once at the end of each iteration)